score-spec/docs/content/en/docs/get started/install.md

 ## Install using a manual method

-The following methods download the Score implementation (CLI) tool from the project's GitHub release page.
+The following methods download a Score Implementation (CLI) from the project's GitHub release page.

 ### Install the binary with curl on macOS

-Choose Score implementation tool you want to install.
+Choose the Score Implementation you want to install.

 {{< tabs name="curl_download" >}}
 {{< tab name="score-compose" include="included/install-score-compose-curl-mac.md" />}}